tytydraco/yessleep/out/Camping_Support_Group_.md

 Mark: “I gotta say, it does sound weird when it’s put like that.”

 Daniel: “No!
 What does that even mean?
-She got her head chopped off, what’s the plain?”
+She got her head chopped off, what’s the plan?”

 Liam: “Suicide and wanted us all dead”